Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Learning rate grafting compensates for Shampoo's eigenvalues

 \section{Learning rate grafting compensates for Shampoo's eigenvalues}

-Originally motivated by decoupling the update magnitude from its direction to account for different implicit learning rate schedules induced by different optimizers, \citet{agarwal2020disentangling} proposed a technique called \textit{learning rate grafting} that combines the layer-wise update of an optimizer with the layer-wise update magnitude from a different optimizer.
-More precisely in Shampoo, given the Shampoo update $\mU_t^\mathrm{Shampoo}$ and the grafting method update $\mU_t^\mathrm{Grafting}$ (typically Adam) for a single layer with weight $\mW_t$, the Shampoo per-layer update is re-scaled as
+Originally motivated by decoupling an optimizer's update magnitude from its direction to account for different implicit learning rate schedules, \citet{agarwal2020disentangling} proposed \textit{learning rate grafting}, a technique that combines the layer-wise update of one optimizer with the layer-wise update magnitude of another.
+For Shampoo, this means taking Shampoo's layer-wise update $\mU_t^\mathrm{Shampoo}$ and rescaling it by the Frobenius norm of the grafting method's update $\mU_t^\mathrm{Grafting}$ (typically Adam):

 A complete description of Shampoo with Adam grafting is given in \Cref{app:algorithms-pseudocode}, \Cref{alg:shampoo-adam-grafting}.